bhishanpdl/DMstack_obsfile_Clusters/run_clusters/Readme.md

 ```

 ## After installing `Clusters` cd to example directory
+We need to install the cluster module only once, like installing numpy moudule then we are good to use it.
 ```
 cd /Users/poudel/Temp/dmstack/example
 curl https://github.com/bhishanpdl/DMstack_obsfile_example/raw/master/run_clusters/sim.yaml -L -o sim.yaml
 ```

 The file `sim.yaml` looks like this:
+Change the file path as needed.
 ```
 {
     "cluster": "SIM_cluster",